gabrielvicenteYT/Feather/README.md

 ![GitHub issues](https://img.shields.io/github/issues/gabrielvicenteYT/Feather.svg)
 ![GitHub tag](https://img.shields.io/github/tag/gabrielvicenteYT/Feather.svg)

-Feather is a free and open-source optimization modpack for the Minecraft client that improves frame rates, reduces micro-stutter, adds quality of life fixes, and fixes graphical issues in Minecraft.
+Feather is a free and open-source optimization modpack for Minecraft that improves frame rates, reduces micro-stutter, adds quality of life fixes, and fixes graphical issues in Minecraft.
 It works mostly on the **client**, and doesn't require the modpack to be installed on servers.

 ### What makes Feather different?
 One of the most important design goals in Feather is quality.
 Unlike other modpacks which put all of the mods they see on Modrinth, Feather makes sure to always choose the best, and if there is over one mod that does something, we check which one works the best.